LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab05/Lab5Instructions.md

 - Upload both zip files to Moodle.
 (If your part 2 contains the page in part 1, then you only need to zip and upload part 2)

-- Enter the URL (web address) of your site in the "Online Text" box for this Moodle assignment.
+- Enter the URL (web address) of your site's home page in the "Online Text" box for this assignment on  Moodle.
 (Without this, I won't be able to find your web page.)